wso2/docs-choreo-dev/README.md

 - Proceed with "Ignore" to skip the word and not be prompted about it again during the current run.
 However, it will reappear if you rerun the command.
 - Proceed with "Add to file ignores" to ignore the word in the current file.
 - "Add to dictionary - case insensitive" will add to the dictionary for all files and match any case.
 E.g. with the word Microsoft both Microsoft and microsoft would match.
-- "Add to dictionary - case sensitive" will add to the dictionary for all files and match the case that has been used.
-E.g. with the word Microsoft, the word microsoft will not match.
+- Proceed with "Add to dictionary - case sensitive" to add the word to the dictionary for all files, but only match the exact case used.
+For instance, with the word "Microsoft," the word "microsoft" would not be considered correct.

 All exclusions will be stored in a .spelling file in the directory from which you run the command.